FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-05-29-moving-to-hugo-on-azure-with-cloudflare.md

 As in the `dist-blog` folder all the other files are getting copied.

+To trigger a build everytime I check something into master branch I enable the "Continuous Integration" in the "Triggers" Tab at the checkbox "Enable Continuous Integration"

 In the end I have to publish the two artifacts `blog` and `cdn` to make them available to my release manager where I pick them up and release them to Azure.

 ## Modifying the CI/CD pipeline to deploy to cdn and app service